rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 }
 {{< /highlight >}}

 Basically that's how larger text blocks can be formatted on multiple lines.
-Otherwise, it can be seen with the [recent introduction of GraphQL in JavaScript](https://www.robinwieruch.de/react-with-graphql-tutorial/) too.
+For instance, it can be seen with the [recent introduction of GraphQL in JavaScript](https://www.robinwieruch.de/react-with-graphql-tutorial/), because GraphQL queries are composed with template literals.

 {{% chapter_header "Map, Reduce and Filter in React" "react-javascript-map-reduce-filter" %}}